AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-about.md

 ## Social media sharing tools with eCatalog Search Viewer {#section-eb575084a99647c3a9591f439f40b412}

-The eCatalog Search Viewer supports social sharing tools They are available as a button in the main control bar which expands into a sharing tool bar when a user clicks or taps on it.
+The eCatalog Search Viewer supports social sharing tools.
+They are available as a button in the main control bar which expands into a sharing tool bar when a user clicks or taps on it.

 The sharing tool bar contains icons for each type of sharing channel supported which includes Facebook, Twitter, email share, embed code share, and link share.
 When email share, embed share, or link share tools are activated, the viewer displays a modal dialog box with a corresponding data entry form.
 When Facebook or Twitter is called, the viewer redirects the user to a standard sharing dialog from a social service.
-Sharing tools are not available in full screen mode because of web browser security restrictions.
+Sharing tools are not available in full-screen mode because of web browser security restrictions.

 The viewer's Search feature is available as a looking glass icon in the main toolbar.
 Clicking or tapping the icon activates the Search panel with an input field.
 After entering a keyword or phrase and pressing Enter, the viewer renders search results in the panel and highlights found words in the main view.